Model Selection Guide: How to Pick the Right AI Model for Your Use Case

 Here's the practical process, in order.

 Step 1: Define your quality bar.
 Before looking at any model, write down what "good enough" looks like for your use case.
-Create 50-200 test cases with expected outputs.
-This is your eval suite.
-Without it, you're guessing.
+Use a small set of representative examples with expected outputs, failure cases, and review notes.

 When to Use Multiple Models